Is it better to prioritize content quality or quantity in a content marketing strategy?

 -

 Quality: High-quality content can help you establish your brand as a trusted and authoritative source of information.
-It can also be more likely shared and linked to by other websites, which will help with SEO.
+It can also be more likely to be shared and linked to by other websites, which will help with SEO.

 -